 Concept and Principles of Responsive Web Design

-Responsive Web design is the strategy that indicates that development and design should reply to the consumer’s behavior and surroundings based on screen size, platform, and orientation.
+Responsive web design is the strategy that ensures development and design respond to the user’s behavior and environment based on screen size, platform, and orientation.

-As the user switches from their laptop to iPad, the website should automatically switch to accommodate for resolution, picture dimensions, and scripting abilities.
+As users switch from laptops to tablets, the website should adapt to resolution, image dimensions, and scripting abilities automatically.

-Responsive web design becomes quite clear if you take a moment to analyze and understand the intricacies of the contemporary net and mobile technology, and implementing responsive design is simpler than you may think.
+Responsive web design becomes clearer when you analyze and understand modern web and mobile technology.
+Implementing responsive design is simpler than you might think.

 Fluid Images